 The bill amends Minnesota Statutes 2024, section 144E.123, subdivision 3, to enhance the management and sharing of emergency medical services overdose data.
 It allows the director or their designees to review prehospital care data, which is classified as private under the Minnesota Government Data Practices Act.
 The new provisions enable the director to share specific overdose incident data with the Washington/Baltimore High Intensity Drug Trafficking Area's Overdose Detection Mapping Application Program (ODMAP).
-This data includes details such as the location and timing of overdose incidents, fatality status, suspected drug type, naloxone administration, and first responder type.
+This data includes details such as the time and location of overdose incidents, fatality status, suspected drug type, naloxone administration, and first responder type.

-Statutes affected: Introduction: 144E.123
+Statutes affected:

 1st Engrossment: 144E.123